What are pesticides?

-Pesticides are a category of chemicals that you can start removing right away.
 Pesticides are considered to be a universal sensitizer by the CDC (Center for Disease Control), which is a chemical that can make a person sensitive to all harmful chemicals if there is a big enough exposure.
 Removal or reduction in exposure to pesticides is an important proactive move for your family’s health.

 Of all the chemicals we are exposed to, pesticides are absolutely the most dangerous.
 Removing them from your diet and home is a great first step in creating a healthy environment and immune system.
 Dr. Sherry Rogers, M.D., author of Detoxify or Die has stated that, “the number one culprit that has damaged the largest number of people has to be pesticides.”